stangajda/SwiftBestPractices/FeedReader/README.md

 ### To run the project after downloading it, open the .xcodeproj file in Xcode, choose the FeedReader-Debug scheme, select a simulator or connected device, and click the "Run" button or press Command + R.

 ### Please note that both unit tests and snapshot tests are only available when using the FeedReader-Debug scheme.
-The snapshot test is confirmed to be working for the iPhone 14 Pro simulator.
+The snapshot test working for the iPhone 14 Pro simulator.

 ## Troubleshooting Snapshot Access Errors